17 Causes Of Nausea In Children, Treatment And Home Remedies

 1. Food poisoning: Bacteria, viruses, or parasites can enter the gastrointestinal tract through contaminated food and water.
 These infectious agents release toxins, which can cause food poisoning.
 A few examples of pathogens are salmonella, shigella, E. coli, and noroviruses.
 Common symptoms include nausea, vomiting, diarrhea, abdominal cramps, and fever (6).
 According to a report by the Centers for Disease Control and Prevention (CDC), foodborne diseases affect many individuals in the United States annually.
 It is estimated that approximately one in six Americans, equivalent to 48 million people, fall ill due to these diseases.

 1. Gastroenteritis: It is an inflammation of the intestinal lining caused by pathogens.
-Viral gastroenteritis (stomach flu) is a common type of gastroenteritis caused by noroviruses.
+Viral gastroenteritis (stomach flu) in children is a common type of gastroenteritis caused by noroviruses.
 Symptoms can include nausea, diarrhea, abdominal pain, stomach discomfort, vomiting, headache, fever, and chills (7).

 1. Constipation: Constipation could sometimes cause nausea.
 For instance, a genetic ailment called hirschsprung disease causes chronic constipation due to the inability of the intestines to pass stool.
 A collateral effect of constipation is the development of nausea (8).